 In Georgia, the standard of care is not based on what other builders would have done, nor even what is the “custom and practice” in the trade.
 In Georgia, the courts look to what the “universal custom or practice” is to determine what the applicable standard of care is.

 Construction defect litigation cases— including proving a breach of the standard of care— are frequently complicated and complex.
 If you believe you have a construction defect claim, you should consult with experienced counsel.

 Georgia Construction Defect Litigation Counsel.

-For more than 30 years, the attorneys at the Law Offices of Mark Weinstein, P.C., have been helping people in the state of Georgia to protect their real property interests.
+Since 2001, the attorneys at the Law Offices of Mark Weinstein, P.C., have been helping people in the state of Georgia to protect their real property interests.
 If you have a construction defect litigation issue, contact us.
 We serve clients in Atlanta, and in a number of counties throughout Georgia, including: Clayton County, Cobb County, Dekalb County, Douglas County, Fulton County, and Paulding County, among others.
 Call us at: 770-888-7707.
 Or you can contact us here.